pablo-iglesias/Microservice-POC/README.md

 3. Run the build command
 	*   Linux run "./gradlew build"
 	*   Windows run "gradlew build"
-4. The Jar file "Schibsted.jar" has been deployed along with dependencies under build/jar
+4. The Jar file "Microservice.jar" has been deployed along with dependencies under build/jar

 ## Run

 1. Open a console, go to the folder of your JAR file
-2. Use "java -jar Schibsted.jar"
+2. Use "java -jar Microservice.jar"
 3. Go to http://localhost:8000 to see login page
 4. REST API is published under http://localhost:8000/api/users with Basic Authentication (use Postman)